open-mmlab/mmdetection/configs/centernet/README.md

 - Flip box AP setting is single-scale and `flip=True`.
 - Compared to the source code, we refer to [CenterNet-Better](https://github.com/FateScript/CenterNet-better), and make the following changes
-  - fix mean and variance errors
+  - fix wrong image mean and variance in image normalization to be compatible with the pre-trained backbone.
-  - use a different optimizer setting and warmup
+  - Use SGD rather than ADAM optimizer and add warmup.
-  - use DDP while the original repo uses DP
+  - Use DistributedDataParallel as other models in MMDetection rather than using DataParallel.